 Temporary boot into safe mode

-To boot into Windows 11/10 safe mode, on the Windows login screen, first click on the power button at the bottom right corner of the screen.
+- On the Windows login screen, click the power button at the bottom right corner of the screen.

 Add another account using command prompt